kevinmatira/kevinmatira.github.io/index.md

 Kevin received his B.Sc. in mathematics and statistics in 2016 from McMaster University.

-Kevin has experience using computer software applications that include: R, Python, SQL, SAS, Hadoop, Minitab, LateX, and MS Office.
+Kevin has experience using computer software applications that include: R, Python, SQL, SAS, Hadoop, Minitab, LaTeX, and MS Office.

 ## Awards